Polkadot-Blockchain-Academy/pba-content/syllabus/8-XCM/4-Chain_Config_in_XCM/Parachain_Config_in_XCM_slides.md

 ### 📁 `LocationToAccountId` via `xcm-builder`

-- `AccountId32Aliases`: Converts a local `AccountId32` multilocation into a `AccountID` of 32 bytes.
+- `AccountId32Aliases`: Converts a local `AccountId32` `MultiLocation` into an account ID of 32 bytes.

 <div style="font-size:smaller">